Northrop University: History

 Toward the end of 1940, Northrop Aircraft Corporation started a training program for airplane mechanics who would, then, work in its manufacturing facility in Hawthorne, California.
 In 1942, Northrop Aircraft started a program called Department 95 that provided technical training exclusively for military personnel during World War II.
-It was overseen by Jack Northrop and James L. McKenley.
+It was overseen by Jack Northrop and James L. McKinley.

 After the war, John Northrop formed the Northrop Aeronautical Institute because he recognized the shortage of master mechanics, airline maintenance specialists, and aeronautical engineers for civilian aviation.
 Classes started through home study in January 1946 and expanded to on-site in June 1946.
 The school targeted male students, mostly veterans of the war, as well as employees of Northrop Aircraft.
 The first semester has 412 students, with 750 students by the end of the academic year.
 The school admitted 1,000 students in its second year.

 Its first director was James L. McKinley.
 Charles Edward Chapel became its research and development director in 1946.
 Its 80 faculty included employees of Nortrup Corporation and, eventually, alumni of the school.